ifrguy/NHWG-MIMS/README.md

 * jsonfix.sed - sed (Stream Editor) script used by importGoogle.

 * Note: bash script utilities have not been ported to the Windows environment yet.
 They may work under cygwin??

+## Installation
+Each component comes with either a companion configuration file, or the script header contains variables that must be set prior to running MIMS.
+Before you can run MIMS you must install and configure GAMADV-X, Python3 and MongoDB.
+Copy all of the MIMS components into a directory under workspace, MIMS is a good name for it.